 - Official secondary school transcript (officially translated to English) **

-- If English is not your first language, you are required to complete the Test of English as a Foreign Language (TOEFL) or IELTS.
+If English is not your first language, you will need to complete the Test of English as a Foreign Language (TOEFL) or IELTS and submit your official scores.The minimum scores to be considered for admission are:

 - Submit the Certificate of Finances form (PDF)